 The Company maintains directors' and officers' liability insurance providing for the indemnification of our directors and certain of our officers against certain liabilities incurred as a director or officer, including costs and expenses associated in defending legal proceedings.
 In accordance with the terms of the insurance policy and commercial practice, the amount of the premium is not disclosed.

-No liability has arisen under these indemnities as at December 31, 2015.
+No liability has arisen under these indemnities as of December 31, 2016.